vanguardbackup/docs/development-handbook.md

 ## 8. Documentation

-Maintaining up-to-date and comprehensive documentation is crucial for the success of Vanguard.
+Maintaining up-to-date and comprehensive documentation is important.
 This section outlines our documentation practices and guidelines.

 ### Updating Documentation